ryanquincypaul/keyval-collection-parse/README.md

 # keyval-collection-parse

-A Clojure library for parsing a list of an attribute vector and value vectors into a vector of maps.
+A Clojure library for parsing a list vectors into a vector of maps.

 # Example